-A chart is maintained with every Kincaid DNA project member's results, grouped by mutations to show those who are most closely related.
-The chart also shows the earliest Kincaid ancestor known to each participant.
-This chart and additional information about the project can be found at the Kincaid DNA Project website www.kincaiddna.org.
+A chart is maintained with every Kincaid Y-DNA project member's results grouped to show those who are most closely related.
+Another chart with many of the Family Finder participants is similarly grouped.
+The charts also show the earliest Kincaid ancestor known to each participant.

-The Kincaid surname RootsWeb e-mail list is the sponsor of the DNA project.
-The list is devoted to discussion of Kincaid roots.
-Instructions on joining the list and access to the list archives may be found on the previous page.
+The Kincaid surname e-mail list is sponsor of the DNA project.
+The list is devoted to discussion of Kincaid roots and includes discussions of project results.
+Instructions on joining the list and access to the list archives are at www.rootsweb.com

 More information on DNA testing, the current costs and how to order tests can be found at www.familytreedna.com other autosomal tests such as 23 & Me and Ancestry to its data base.